Possible

 start better.

-Leave the car running at idle for about 10 mins
+car running at idle for about 10 mins and make

-and make sure that the cooling fan cuts it,
+sure that the cooling fan cuts it, make a note

-make a note of how long it took to cut in and
+of how long it took to cut in and also where

-also where on the temperature gauge it cut in.
+on the temperature gauge it cut in.
+If you take

-If you take it for a test drive, while driving
+it for a test drive, while driving normal make

-normal make a note of where the temp gauge sits
+a note of where the temp gauge sits at (Just

-at (Just below halfway - halfway is ok).
-Remember
+below halfway - halfway is ok).
+Remember the

-the cooler these cars run the better.
-If a 5
+cooler these cars run the better.
+If a 5 has

-has a dodgy thermostat and the fan does not
+a dodgy thermostat and the fan does not cut

 if you let a 5 overheat then chances are you'll